 The second was a 49-year-old named simply as Christophe, who was an officer at a local police station in the southeastern town of Alès.
 Christophe’s body was discovered on Sunday, a week after he went missing, regional newspaper Midi Libre reported.

-The Information and Communication Service of the National Police (SCIoP) confirmed to FRANCE 24 on Monday that two officers were reported dead over the weekend, but specified they remained “suspected” suicides until further notice.
+The Information and Communication Service of the National Police (SICoP) confirmed to FRANCE 24 on Monday that two officers were reported dead over the weekend, but specified they remained “suspected” suicides until further notice.

 A police suicide every four days

 If proven true, that would mean there has been an average of one police suicide every four days since January.
 The statistic is high in comparison with previous years, and has worried ALTERNATIVE Police CFDT and other unions.

 Over the last decade, there have been an average of 44 law enforcement suicides a year in France, according to official data.
 That figure spiked in 2014, when at least 55 officers took their own lives.
 Just four months into 2019, there have already been nearly half that many deaths.

 There is no clear underlying cause for the high rate of police suicides.
 A 2010 study by the National Health Institute for Medical Research (INSERM) found that a number of factors could lead to depression, including occupational hazards, family problems, health issues, addiction and financial strain.

 Yet police unions have argued that the relentless pressures of the job are largely to blame.